Part C – Leave

 Recognition of prior service

-- Prior service with organisations where the employee was previously employed under the Public Service Act 1999, the Parliamentary Service; or from the ACT Government Service; or from a non APS Commonwealth agency; where there has been a break in service may be recognised for Personal/Carer's Leave purposes if the break in service is not more than 2 calendar months.
-Where the engaged employee has received a redundancy payment, prior service will not be recognised.
+- Prior service with organisations where the employee was previously employed under the Public Service Act 1999, the Parliamentary Service; or from the ACT Government Service; or from a non APS Commonwealth agency; where there has been a break in service may be recognised for Personal/Carer’s Leave purposes if the break in service is not more than two calendar months.
+Where the engaged employee has received a redundancy payment, prior service for Annual Leave will not be recognised.

 - Prior service will be recognised for Long Service Leave purposes in accordance with the Long Service Leave (Commonwealth Employees) Act 1976.